ploMP4/GoGo-MyProject/README.md

     >
     > Default: false

-    If true this command will be ignored when the [a, all]() flag is used
+    If true this command will be ignored when the [a, all]() flag is used.

     **_Example:_**